 Advice for Jobseekers

-I guess our key thoughs for jobseekers is to be prepared for a lower wage than you might expect elsewhere.
-As painful as that may seem know that it’s not a comment or your ability.
+I guess our key thoughts for job seekers is to be prepared for a lower wage than you might expect elsewhere.
+As painful as that may seem know that it’s no comment or your ability.
 It is simply market dynamics.
+It is how recruitment in Brighton works.

 Think of the benefits of such a move; perhaps you can walk or cycle to work?
 Enjoy the extra benefits of the city like the beach and the relaxed lifestyle?
 Do these pros outweigh the cons?